-Fidel Perez Rubio
+Fidel Perez Rubio Portfolio

 Senior Data Engineer · AI-First Engineering · Workflow Automation · 11+ Years